janymuong/alx-system_engineering-devops/0x0B-ssh/ssh_guide/README.md

 4. **`task 2` - Client configuration file**:
 This, and subsequent tasks, is the focus of this guide.
 Task specs:
 Your machine has an SSH configuration file for the local SSH client, let’s configure it to our needs so that you can connect to a server without typing a password.
 Share your SSH client configuration in your answer file.

 Requirements:
     Your SSH client configuration must be configured to use the private key ~/.ssh/school Your SSH client configuration must be configured to refuse to authenticate using a password
+    Example:

 ```bash
 sylvain@ubuntu$ ssh -v ubuntu@98.98.98.98